arundvp/MyLogoMaker1.1/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
  ## Description
   The logo generation project is a command-line application that allows users to generate custom logos based on their input.

+  The logo generation project is a command-line application that allows users to generate custom logos based on their input.
+Here's a description of the project:

+1. The application prompts the user for text input, allowing them to enter up to three characters for the logo text.
+2. The user is then prompted for the text color, which can be specified using a color keyword or a hexadecimal number.
+3. Next, the user is presented with a list of shape options (circle, triangle, square) and asked to choose a shape for the logo.
+4. The user is prompted for the shape's color, similar to the text color input.
+5. Once the user has provided input for all the prompts, an SVG file is generated based on their choices.
+6. The SVG file is named `logo.svg` and saved in the specified directory.
+7. The application displays the message "Generated logo.svg" in the command line to indicate successful logo generation.
+8. The user can open the `logo.svg` file in a browser and view a 300x200 pixel image that matches the selected text, text color, shape, and shape color.

+The project utilizes various libraries and technologies, such as Node.js, SVG.js, inquirer for user prompts, fs for file operations, and canvas or jsdom for SVG rendering.
+It combines user input, shape classes, and SVG generation to create customized logos based on user preferences.

   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)